 You will need to be seen in the office 2-3 days after the surgery for drain removal.
 If you do not have a drain, you can follow up in 1 week.
-This appointment should have been made by your doctor's Surgery Coordinator at the time of scheduling the surgery.
-If you are unsure if you have a post operative appointment scheduled, please reach out to your doctor's Surgery Coordinator to verify your post operative appointment.
+Please contact the office to arrange the appointment.